All About Bob

 Bob has been influenced by such masters as Homer, Sargent and Fournier, and by more recent artists, such as Pleissner, Jacques, and Sloane.
 He works in watercolors, oils, pencil and ink, grasping the essence of a scene in a brief sketch.
 His ability to capture a fleeting moment through the eyes of a sportsman has earned him international recognition.
 His work hangs in the private and corporate collections of sportsmen on six continents.

-Bob guided in Southwest Alaska and has nearly two decades of experience there as a fishing and wing shooting guide.
+Bob guided in Southwest Alaska and has over three decades of experience there as a fishing and wing shooting guide.
 He also guided sportsmen in Argentina for a decade, and continues to host fly fishing and wing shooting trips to Patagonia, Alaska, Kamchatka and other destinations.
 The photographs that he takes of his guests in the field frequently appear in national publications and are often used as reference material for field and stream portraits.

 Bob was inducted into the Freshwater Fishing Hall of Fame as a Legendary Artist in 2009.
 He was Fly Rod & Reel magazine’s Guide of the Year in 1988.
 As the 1994 Artist of the Year for the Alaska State Parks Foundation, Bob produced and donated the artwork for the first Alaska State Parks Foundation print.
 His work has been presented twice in Fly Rod & Reel magazine’s Gallery.
 Bob has been featured as a guide and artist on ESPN’s “Fly Fishing the World” and “Fly Fishing America”, as well as on Ron Schara’s “Minnesota Bound”.
 He currently illustrates the closing columns for Fly Rod & Reel magazine, Ducks Unlimited magazine, Gun Dog magazine and Hatches magazine.
 He is a columnist for Fly Rod & Reel magazine and regularly contributes to many other sporting publications.